onomondo/nrf-softsim/README.md

 west update
 ```

-> **Note — git submodule:** `onomondo-uicc` is bundled as a git submodule inside this repository. `west update` does **not** automatically initialize submodules of the manifest `self` repo, so the extra `git submodule update --init` step above is required when using this repo as the west manifest.
+The `git submodule update --init` line is required — see [Initialize the onomondo-uicc git submodule](#initialize-the-onomondo-uicc-git-submodule) in Prerequisites for the full rationale.

 #### Using onomondo-softsim as a dependency in your own application